How to Get a Books & Periodicals Publishing Business License in Dubai

 Other publishing activities not classified elsewhere

-The licence falls under the ICT category, reflecting the increasing convergence of traditional publishing with digital content delivery.
+The license falls under the ICT category, reflecting the increasing convergence of traditional publishing with digital content delivery.
 It does not typically cover printing as a manufacturing process; that activity is classified separately.
-The Business Licence issued at Dubai South Business Hub Free Zone permits the holder to conduct these activities within the free zone and, where applicable, across international markets.
+The Business License issued at Dubai South Business Hub Free Zone permits the holder to conduct these activities within the free zone and, where applicable, across international markets.

-This licence is well suited to a wide range of professionals and businesses, including:
+This license is well suited to a wide range of professionals and businesses, including:

 Independent authors and self-publishing entrepreneurs